 Know Your Beers

-There are eleven official Oktoberfest festhallen – meaning venues, or beer gardens – which are hosted in local German clubs, arenas and event spaces.
+There are several official Oktoberfest festhallen – meaning venues, or beer gardens – which are hosted in local German clubs, arenas and event spaces.
 Each venue offers a different selection of German food, music, dancing and flair.
 But these are all the Oktoberfest official venues, which means that they all have the same beers on tap, provided by Molson Coors.
 To this standard fare they’ve recently added one true Bavarian beer, Erdinger Weissbräu.

 Enjoy Some Quiet Time Between Beer Halls